Meet Cameroon’s protector of the oceans using plastic waste to build eco-canoes.

-The idea of designing a boat made from recovered and recycled plastic bottles came to him 2011, when the student had to take shelter from heavy rain and observed plastic bottles flowing past.
+The charismatic Ismaël Essome Ebone is the young entrepreneur behind a Cameroonian nonprofit designing boats made from recovered and recycled plastic bottles.
+The idea came to him in 2011, when the student had to take shelter from heavy rain and observed plastic bottles flowing past.
 It only took a few minutes of downpour before his neighbourhood was flooded.

 Fishermen laughed when he first ventured out in his ‘ecoboat’, heckling him from the shore.
 “Where are you going with your toy?
 It will tear itself in the water!”
 But he braved the strong waves and currents without a lifejacket.
 And that shut them up.
 A wooden boat would have tipped, but not Ismaël’s raft of bottles.

-Ismaël’s actions are based on the circular economy, with the aim of reusing and recycling all the waste that pollutes the towns and cities in Cameroon, in order to ensure the conservation of nature and its biodiversity.
+Ismaël’s actions with Madiba & Nature are based on the circular economy, with the aim of reusing and recycling all the waste that pollutes the towns and cities in Cameroon, in order to ensure the conservation of nature and its biodiversity.

 He started by gathering 1,000 plastic bottles collected in the drains of Douala, the economic capital of Cameroon, and then assembled them into blocks of ten connected by a wire, which makes them move like a caterpillar.
 To make an entire boat takes around one week.
 Since April 2016, Madiba & Nature has grown team into a team of five, assisted by volunteers and students.